ldv-klever/klever/docs/dev.rst

 One can (re-)generate bare CPAchecker benchmarks almost automatically.
 To do this it is recommended to follow next steps:

 #.
 Clone https://gitlab.com/sosy-lab/software/ldv-klever-benchmarks.git or
    git@gitlab.com:sosy-lab/software/ldv-klever-benchmarks.git once.
 #.
 After some changes within Klever specifications, configurations and test cases you need to solve appropriate
    verification jobs.
-   Tto avoid some non-determinism it is better to use the same machine, e.g. LDV Dev, to do this.
+   To avoid some non-determinism it is better to use the same machine, e.g. LDV Dev, to do this.
    Though particular verification jobs to be solved depend on changes made, in ideal, it is much easier to consider all verification jobs at once to avoid any tricky interdependencies (even slight improvements or fixes of some specifications may result in dramatic and unexpected changes in some verification results).